wikimedia/performance-navtiming/README.md

 To run the tests, simply run `tox -v`.

 ## Configuration
-navtiming.py can be configured either via an .ini file in the base of the repository, or via command line, or a combination of the two.
+navtiming.py can be configured either via an .ini file in the base of the repository, via command line, or a combination of the two.
 If a configuration variable is provided in both the config.ini file and on the command line, the command line value is the one that is used.

 In general, the configs that are used will be a merge of the values in the section [defaults] with the values in the section named after the wikimedia-cluster.
 For testing, it's suggested that you set this value to "local".